This article shows you how to Protect data with SSProtect, then Access and Release it from managed scope.

 This results in the plaintext PDF result shown below:

 Can you create a protected PDF, automatically, maintaining the sanctity of the protected source?
 Yes, you can use the :Expand API for more intimate execution and/ or we (DefiniSec) can extend the way these proceedings are carried out.
-For the moment, however, suffice it to say that this is by design because the software has no insight into the specifics of Adobe, Microsoft, or any other application (and it doesn't use programmatic frameworks or APIs except of course WIN32 and necessary C Runtime libraries).
+For the moment, however, suffice it to say that this is by design because the software has no insight into the specifics of Adobe, Microsoft, or any other application (and the :Foundation Client doesn't use programmatic frameworks or APIs except of course WIN32 and necessary C Runtime libraries).

 Looking Deeper: PDF Conversion Progression

 The :Foundation Client coordinates with KODiAC (Cloud) Services to carry out almost every task.
 When using File Explorer to convert a protected document to PDF form, the procedure entails the following:

 - Acrobat prompts the User for the destination file to create

 - Acrobat attempts to open the source file, TestDocument.docx

 - SSProtect's filesystem driver reports the associated events to the :Foundation Client which filters activity to determine that an end-user is taking active steps to work with Managed Content

 - SSProtect blocks further read/ write access from/ to the source file while it proceeds to engage in the subsequent steps to authenticate, authorize, and convert content to plaintext in a protected manner: